Diegometro1/CSCIE-15/03_Laravel/35_Authentication_usage.md

 ],
 ```

-Any view in your app should now have access to a variable `$user`.
+Your master and nav views should now have access to a variable `$user`.
 Here's an example showing usage of that variable as part of the logout link from the nav:

 ```php
 <li>